-- (2) Payment of reasonable compensation to the trustee; (3) A transaction between a trust and another trust, definition of the trust of - 3) A transaction between a trust and another trust, decedent's estate, or guardianship, or similar relationship of which the trustee is a fiduciary or in which a beneficiary has an interest; - (4) A deposit of trust money in a regulated financial-service institution operated by the trustee or an affiliate of the trustee; or - (5) An advance by the trustee of money for the protection of the trust.
+- $\frac{(2)}{(3)}$ Payment of reasonable compensation to the trustee; - A transaction between a trust and another trust, decedent's estate, or guardianship, or similar relationship of which the trustee is a fiduciary or in which a beneficiary has an interest; - A deposit of trust money in a regulated financial-service institution (4) operated by the trustee or an affiliate of the trustee; or - An advance by the trustee of money for the protection of the trust.
+(5)

-(i) The court may appoint a special fiduciary to make a decision with respect to any proposed transaction that might violate this section if entered into by the trustee. § 36C-8-803.
+The court may appoint a special fiduciary to make a decision with respect to (i) any proposed transaction that might violate this section if entered into by the trustee.

+§ 36C-8-803.
 Impartiality.